Melania Trump says she supports abortion rights, putting her at odds with the GOP

 CHICAGO — (AP) — Melania Trump revealed her support for abortion rights Thursday ahead of the release of her upcoming memoir, exposing a stark contrast with her husband, Republican presidential nominee Donald Trump, on the crucial election issue.

-“Individual freedom is a fundamental principle that I safeguard,” she said in the video.
+“Individual freedom is a fundamental principle that I safeguard,” Melania Trump said in the video.
 “Without a doubt, there is no room for compromise when it comes to this essential right that all women possess from birth: individual freedom.
 What does ‘my body, my choice’ really mean?”

 The video appears to confirm excerpts of her self-titled memoir reported by The Guardian on Wednesday.